FB

 Theatres, Tunnels, Hospitals & Gaols

-Heritage institutions host the strongest legends: abandoned asylum wards with sudden cold spots, gaols where 133 executions have been carried out, theatres where final bows echo after the curtain falls.
+Heritage institutions host the strongest legends: abandoned asylum wards with sudden cold spots, gaols and dungeons where executions were carried out, and theatres where final bows are said to echo after the curtain falls.
 The combination of documented tragedy and acoustic atmosphere creates unforgettable experiences.

 Best for: paranormal investigators

-These sites appear consistently across documented paranormal research, tour operator reports, and heritage tourism authority rankings.
-All have verified historical records of the events that created their reputations.
+These sites appear consistently across documented histories, tour-operator reports, and heritage rankings worldwide.
+All have verified historical records of the events that created their reputations — and all run organised tours so you can visit responsibly.

-Port Arthur Historic Site Tasmania penal colony ghost tour
+Port Arthur Historic Site dark tourism ghost tour

 1